avi-perl/Parsel-Selector-API/README.md

 - [ ] Add examples for each of the path types.
 - [ ] Add tests.
 - [ ] Create a front-end as a GUI for this tool.
+- [ ] Add path parsing errors to the response.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)